iohcians-frog/ian-site/content/cases/microwave-regen.md

 - Mechanism backed by physics — microwaves heat carbon internally rather than the entire furnace shell

 In theory, this gives **shorter regeneration time** and **lower energy use**.
-A DOE-backed study even noted notable energy reduction versus conventional heating — though exact savings vary wildly between setups.
+A DOE-backed study even noted notable energy reduction versus conventional heating — though exact savings vary between setups.

 On paper, it’s elegant and efficient — the kind of result that practically writes its own grant proposal.

-*(Source: MDPI – Efficient Heating of Activated Carbon in Microwave Field; NETL – U.S. Department of Energy)*
+*(Source: MDPI; NETL – U.S. Department of Energy)*

 ---